jonvallet/cv/README.md

 * Development and implementation.

 **Technologies**
-* Spring Boot, REST/JSON, AngularJS, Amazon AWS, Microservices, ElasticSearch.
+* Spring Boot, REST/JSON, AngularJS, Amazon AWS, Micro services, ElasticSearch.
 * SQL Server 2014

 Design and implementation of a Rest API to unify all the modules that are actually accessing the database directly.
-Also migrating all the frontend applications to AngularJS and Bootstrap.
+Also migrating all the front end applications to AngularJS and Bootstrap.

 #### Proxama